 Figure 3.
 Efficiencies under measured spectral irradiance, compared against the values under Standard Test Conditions (symbols with black border).
-Symbols are arranged in order of increasing sun tracking: GHI, GTI, GNI, DNI.
+Symbols are arranged in order of increasing sun tracking: GHI, GTI, G1I, GNI, DNI.
 Lateral positions are adjusted to improve visibility.
+Each data point is a weekly sum from spectral irradiance sampled at 10-minute intervals (except for Chajnantor, CHL: 60-minute intervals).
 Best Research-Cell Efficiency chart courtesy of NREL.

 Figure 4.
 Relative efficiency as a function of cell type and number of junctions: silicon (Si), cadmium telluride (CdTe), CIGS, perovskite (PVSK), perovskite-CIGS tandem (PVSK-CIGS), perovskite-silicon tandem (PVSK-Si), and three-, four, and six-junction III-V multijunctions.
-For each cell type, data is grouped by orientation: from left to right, GHI, GTI, GNI, DNI.
+For each cell type, data is grouped by orientation: from left to right, GHI, GTI, G1I, GNI, DNI.
 Lines indicate the relative efficiency of each type under the three standard solar spectra.
 AMO is the standard spectrum outside Earth's atmosphere.
+Each data point is a weekly sum from spectral irradiance sampled at 10-minute intervals (except for Chajnantor, CHL: 60-minute intervals).

 In parallel with direct measurement of ground-level spectral irradiance is the formulation of synthetic spectra.
-Synthetic spectra are generated by applying atmospheric models using inputs of atmospheric properties (Appendix E)10,58-62.
+Synthetic spectra are generated by applying atmospheric models using inputs of atmospheric properties (Appendix E)10,63-67.
 Limited site-level measurement of the atmospheric parameters is expanded using satellite remote sensing to provide synthetic spectra over extended geographic areas .
-While synthetic spectra have demonstrated the ability to predict solar energy generation under a narrow set of field conditions 63-65, ground-level measurements such as those presented here are needed to fine-tune the models and verify that the synthetic spectra remain accurate across the range of atmospheric conditions worldwide.
+While synthetic spectra have demonstrated the ability to predict solar energy generation under a narrow set of field conditions68-70, direct, ground-level measurements such as those presented here are needed to fine-tune the models and verify that the synthetic spectra remain accurate across the range of atmospheric conditions under which solar energy is generated worldwide.
 Synthetic spectra have previously been applied to analysis of the nine cell types in [].
-Comparison of results from measured spectral irradiance to those using synthetic spectra $^{61,62}$ from the USA's National Solar Radiation Database $^{66}$ are included in Appendix E.
+Comparison of results from measured spectral irradiance to those using synthetic spectra from the USA's National Solar Radiation Database are included in Appendix E.